-Graced with a design that has depth and texture often lost at hotels embracing minimalism, Hôtel de Nell’s tranquil, understated interiors are typically “Parisian”—but with added sophistication of a contemporary boutique hotel.
+Graced with a design that has depth and texture often lost at hotels embracing minimalism, Hotel de Nell’s tranquil, understated interiors are typical “Parisian”—but with the added sophistication of a contemporary boutique hotel.

 La Régalade Conservatoire

 However, you don’t actually have to leave the de Nell—the hotel’s La Régalade is one of the best-looking restaurants we visited in the city.

 With its checkered floor and wall blackboards chalked up with the day’s menu, it is a classic sight as it gets.
 It channels the casual atmosphere of Paris bistros—minus the tired, worn-out look, typical in the city’s food places.